gbogard/hugo-portfolio/content/resume/_index.md

 to performance, and thorough testing.

-I've been programming since the age of 13, have tried many different languages (Ruby, Javascript, Clojure, ReasonML, Purescript...) and have been programming professionally for 6 years, including more 4 years of commercial Scala experience.
-I like to play with Haskell on the side.
+I've been programming since the age of 13, have tried many different languages (Ruby, Javascript, Clojure, ReasonML, Purescript...) and have been programming professionally 7 years, including more 4 years of commercial Scala experience.

 I enjoy exchanging knowledge with others.
 I have participated in various conferences and meetups.